Dan Pasqua: Chicago White Sox

-He found himself without a position in 1993; he made his way into 78 games between pinch hitting, and backing up first base, DH and the corner outfield positions.
+Pasqua found himself without a position in 1993; he made his way into 78 games between pinch hitting, and backing up first base, DH and the corner outfield positions.
 His 206 plate appearances were his least since his rookie season.
-Despite poor stats (.205 avg., 5 HR, 20 RBIs), 1993 was a memorable year for Pasqua in that he made his only postseason in his career.

-He appeared in games one and two of the 1993 American League Championship Series against the Toronto Blue Jays, and walked and scored in the fourth inning of game one.
+Despite poor stats (.205 average, five home runs, 20 RBI), 1993 was a memorable year for Pasqua in that he made his only postseason in his career.
+He appeared in games one and two of the 1993 American League Championship Series against the Toronto Blue Jays and walked and scored in the fourth inning of game one.
 In game two, he committed a first inning error that led to an unearned run.
 The Sox tied it in the bottom of the inning, and left runners on second and third when Pasqua struck out to end the inning.
 After the Jays took a 3-1 lead, Pasqua hit a weak fly to center with the bases loaded and no outs in the fifth.
 The Sox were unable to score, and went on to lose the game, 3-1.

 His performance invited criticism from teammate Bo Jackson.
 Jackson did not appear in either of the first two games, and commented afterward, "We've been playing for two days one man short," alluding to Pasqua.
-Pasqua did not appear in any of the four remaining games, and ended the series 0-for-6 with a walk and a run scored.
-Jackson was the DH in games three through five, and went 0-for-10 with three walks and six strikeouts.
+Pasqua did not appear in any of the four remaining games, and ended the series 0 for 6 with a walk and a run scored.
+Jackson was the DH in games three through five, and went 0 for 10 with three walks and six strikeouts.

-He appeared in eleven games in 1994 before being shut down for the season by arthroscopic knee surgery, and never returned to the majors.
+Pasqua appeared in 11 games in 1994 before being shut down for the season by arthroscopic knee surgery and never returned to the majors.